igenesys/dosmax-activity-log/replit.md

-✓ Implemented pagination and performance optimizations with database indexing ✓ Added CSS styling for WordPress admin integration and responsive design ✓ Created JavaScript interactions for dynamic content loading and user experience ✓ Set up demo environment with comprehensive plugin documentation
+✓ Implemented pagination and performance optimizations with database indexing ✓ Added CSS styling for WordPress admin integration and responsive design ✓ Created JavaScript interactions for dynamic content loading and user experience ✓ Added external database configuration support with custom host, credentials, and table prefixes ✓ Built comprehensive settings page at Settings → Dosmax Activity Log for database and role configuration ✓ Implemented database connection testing and validation with real-time status feedback ✓ Enhanced "More details" display to match WP Activity Log format with proper metadata formatting ✓ Added automatic fallback from external to WordPress database if connection fails ✓ Set up demo environment with comprehensive plugin documentation

 # User Preferences